vinsonthomas2245-lab/Costmate-pages/README.md

-# Eugene v1.3 🧪
+# Costmate 🧪

-Welcome to the official repository for **Eugene v1.3**, featuring the all-new **Liquid Glass** UI engine.
+Welcome to the official repository for **Costmate**, featuring the all-new **Liquid Glass** UI engine.
 This repository hosts the public-facing Support and Privacy documentation required for the Apple App Store.

 ## 📱 About the App
-Eugene is a simple breakeven calculation app designed for seamless interaction.
+Costmate is a simple breakeven calculation app designed for seamless interaction.

 ### Key Features
 * Strategic Break-even : Don't just aim for zero.
 Set your desired profit margin goal and let Costmate do the rest